 The Strawberries and Cream Topping

-Just whip the cream, confectioners’ sugar, sour cream, and vanilla together until it’s nice and fluffy.
+Just whip the cream, confectioners’ sugar, and vanilla together until it’s nice and fluffy.
 Then, spread it over the top of the cake once it has cooled.
 Top it with more strawberry syrup, fresh strawberries, and pecans if desired.

 This strawberries and cream cake is definitely a must try this summer!